-Outbreak of the Revolt in Gan'gyo (March 15 / 878AD)
+Outbreak of the Revolt of Gan'gyo (March 15, 878)

 More than a half a century of peace came to an end in Gan'gyo 2 (878) as the Emishi of Ideha revolted from Yamato rule.
-According to Fujiwara no Yasunori Den (Bibliography of Fujiwara no Yasunori), "Akita Castle's governor Yoshimine and his companions did not hesitate to oppress and hoard everything, so that [the people] felt resentment, and anger and thus revolted".
-This translated into the unfair treatment in trade transactions, and the imposition of heavy taxes on the subject Emishi population.
+According to Fujiwara no Yasunori Den (Bibliography of Fujiwara no Yasunori),

 The war broke out on March 15.
 In the article found in Nihon Sandai Jitsuroku: